r-khvstnv/WorkoutApp/README.md

 ## Introductions

-Fitness Assistant provides the user platform whereby he can train using his exercises and track the result.
+Fitness Assistant provides a user platform whereby he can train using his exercises and track the result.
 The Project is based on **a multi-module architecture** using modern android development technologies.
 <br/><br/>

 ## Previews